ofreyes2/DividendTracker/README.md

   - "Next Payout" displays the upcoming dividend payment amount
   - "Annual Total" shows the full year dividend amount
   - All calculators and stock details properly distinguish between payment cycle and annual dividends
-- **Ticker Manager** loads custom tickers from assets/tickers.txt using expo-asset and expo-file-system
+- **Ticker Manager** allows users to manually edit and load custom tickers
-  - Metro configured to handle .txt files as assets
+  - Fixed module loading error by removing file-based asset loading
-  - Fixed module loading error by using proper Asset API instead of require()
+  - Users can paste their ticker list directly into the text editor

 ---